Buckeye in Pocahontas County, West Virginia — The American South (Appalachia)

 Location.
 38° 11.264′ N, 80° 7.663′ W. Marker is in Buckeye, West Virginia, in Pocahontas County.
 Marker is on Buckeye Station Road (County Route 219/15) half a mile east of Seneca Trail (U.S. 219), on the left when traveling east.
 Located along the Greenbrier River Trail.
 Touch for map.
 Marker is in this post office area: Buckeye WV 24924, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 17, 2016, by Bernard Fisher of Mechanicsville, Virginia.
-This page has been viewed 154 times since then and 16 times this year.
+It was originally submitted on April 17, 2016, by Bernard Fisher of Mechanicsville, Virginia.
+This page has been viewed 170 times since then and 9 times this year.
 Photos: 1, 2. submitted on April 17, 2016, by Bernard Fisher of Mechanicsville, Virginia.